Evaluating Language Models for Generating and Judging Programming Feedback: Methodology

 To elaborate, we provide a language model: $\smallcircled{0}$ a system prompt and $\smallcircled{1}$ a description of the task (with all the necessary contextual information), which results in output $\smallcircled{2}$.

-\paragraph{Feedback Language Models.} We consider the following open-source models: Gemma-2B \cite{google_gemma}, Phi-3-mini \cite{abdin2024phi3} (3.8B parameters), Mistral-7B \cite{jiang2023mistral}, Llama3-8B \cite{touvron2023llama}, Llama3-70B \cite{touvron2023llama}.
-We choose these models because of their extensive documentation, community adoption, strong performance on code and language reasoning benchmarks (e.g., HumanEval \cite{chen2021evaluating} and MMLU \cite{hendrycks2021measuring}), for their parameter count, and their ability to follow instructions.
-This selection covers the recent state-of-the-art models from various companies across the most used model-sizes for LLMs.
-Furthermore, we also evaluate two of OpenAI's proprietary flagship models, GPT-3.5-turbo and GPT-4o, well representative of the current industry standards.
+\paragraph{Feedback Language Models.} We consider the following open-source models: Gemma-2B \cite{google_gemma}, Phi-3-mini \cite{abdin2024phi3} (3.8B parameters), Mistral-7B \cite{jiang2023mistral}, Llama-3.1.1-8B \cite{dubey2024llama3herdmodels}, Llama-3.1.1-70B \cite{dubey2024llama3herdmodels}.
+We chose these models because of their extensive documentation, community adoption, strong performance on code and language reasoning benchmarks (e.g., MMLU), their parameter count, and their ability to follow instructions.
+This selection covers the recent state-of-the-art models from various companies across the most used model sizes for LLMs.
+Furthermore, we also evaluate three of OpenAI's proprietary flagship models, GPT-3.5-turbo, GPT-4o-mini, and GPT-4o, which represent the current industry standards.

-We query proprietary models using the OpenAI Python library, and open-source ones with the EasyLLM \cite{Philipp_Schmid_EasyLLM_2023} Python library to simplify querying them through the HuggingFace Inference API.
-All models are evaluated using greedy decoding.
+We query proprietary models using the OpenAI Python library, and open-source ones with HuggingFace \textsc{Transformers} Python library to simplify querying them through the HuggingFace Inference API.
+All models are evaluated using greedy decoding \cite{koutcheme_2024_open}.
 Next, we explain the annotation process before detailing the grading rubric.

-\paragraph{Annotation.} We use the seven models presented above, and the 57 programs of the benchmark, which results in 7 \texttimes ~57 = 399 model outputs.
-To answer our first research question, two annotators (two authors of the paper) annotated all 399 model outputs as follows.
-First, we selected 11 problems out of the 56 available problems using the manual annotation subset presented in \cite{socratic}.
-Then, the two annotators independently annotated 79 model outputs on an initial description of each grading criterion on this subset.
+\paragraph{Annotation.} We use the eight models presented above, and the 57 programs of the benchmark, which results in 8 \texttimes ~57 = 456 model outputs.
+To answer our first research question, two annotators (two paper authors who are expert Python programmers) annotated all 456 model outputs.
+First, we selected 11 problems out of the 57 available problems using the manual annotation subset presented in \cite{socratic}.
+Then, the two annotators independently annotated 8 \texttimes ~11 = 88 model outputs with an initial description of each grading criterion on this subset.
 We then computed an inter-annotator agreement score using Cohen's Kappa coefficient.
-The resulting annotation process yielded a moderate inter-rater agreement of 0.49.
-Discrepancies were discussed and resolved to align the annotators' understanding.
-After comparing annotations and discussing conflicts in understanding, the two authors refined the grading rubric description (presented shortly).
-The remaining feedback examples were split between the two annotators (169 and 151 feedback respectively).
+The resulting annotation process yielded a moderate inter-rater agreement of 0.54.
+After comparing annotations and resolving conflicts, the remaining feedback examples were split equally between the two annotators.
 The final annotated dataset formed the basis for evaluating the quality of the feedback generated by the language models.

 \paragraph{Grading Criteria.} During the final annotation phase, each expert used the following grading criteria for evaluating the quality of a single generated bug explanation (\textsc{E}), and the quality of the generated fixes (\textsc{F}):